j3270/pico-project-template/README.md

 ### pico-project-xyz

 Your copy of this template repository with your project name.

-The following is a description of the directories in this repo.
+The following is a description of the directories for this template repository.

-#### app

-This directory is for the documentation, implementation and testing of your project.
-This is the directory you would be doing your work in.
-The app directory contains the following directories

-- docs
+#### docs

-    - for project documentation
+For project documentation

-- src
+#### src

-    - for project src
+For project src

-- tests
+#### tests

-    - for project testing/unittests
+For project testing/unittest

 #### tools
 - cmake